Lab Personnel. |

 Dissertation: Addressing relative criteria for Miranda waivers: A comparison of juvenile justice youths' and adult offenders' understanding and appreciation of the rights to silence and legal counsel during police interrogations.

-Current Position: Assistant Professor, Department of Psychiatry & Neurobehavioral Sciences, Institute of Law, Psychiatry, & Public Policy, University of Virginia.
+Current Position: Research Assistant Professor, Department of Psychiatry & Neurobehavioral Sciences, Institute of Law, Psychiatry, & Public Policy, University of Virginia.

 Kim Larson, J.D., Ph.D.